freedombox/FreedomBox/functional_tests/README.md

  should run the tests using FreedomBox running on a throw-away VM.

 The VM should have NAT port-forwarding enabled so that 4430 on the host forwards to 443 on the guest.
-The web interface of FreedomBox should be accessible from the host system at https://localhost:4430/.
+From where the tests are running, the web interface of FreedomBox should be accessible at https://localhost:4430/.

 # Setup FreedomBox Service for tests

-Create a new user as follows:
+Via Plinth, create a new user as follows:

 * Username: tester
 * Password: testingtesting